Tetravalent distance magic graphs of small order and an infinite family of examples: Concluding remarks

 \section{Concluding remarks}

 Recall that $QW(3)$ and $W(3)$ are isomorphic.
 However, for each $n \ge 4$ the wreath graph $W(n)$ has no 3-cycles, while each (distance magic) $QW$-graph of order $2n$ has 3-cycles (for instance, $(x_1, x_2, y_1)$).
 This shows that Theorem \ref{t1} provides an infinite family of tetravalent distance magic graphs which are not wreath graphs.
 In fact, it is easy to see that for each even order $n \ge 18$, there exists at least one distance magic $QW$-graph of order $n$.
 We mention that the above argument can also be used to verify that the $QW$-graphs of order at least 8 are not vertex-transitive (a graph is {\em vertex-transitive} if its automorphism group acts transitively on its vertex set), while all the wreath graphs of course are.
-The family of $QW$-graphs thus provides infinitely many distance magic graphs which are not vertex-transitive.
+The family of $QW$-graphs thus provides infinitely many tetravalent distance magic graphs which are not vertex-transitive.

-A computer check reveals that out of 8\,037\,418 connected tetravalent graphs of order 16 only two are not ruled out by Corollary \ref{cor} as candidates for being distance magic.
+A computer search reveals that out of 8\,037\,418 connected tetravalent graphs of order 16 only two are not ruled out by Corollary \ref{cor} as candidates for being distance magic.
 One of them is of course $W(8)$ and is thus distance magic.
 The other one turns out to also be distance magic but does not belong to the family of quasi wreath graphs (by Proposition \ref{proposition:necessary}).
 Intriguingly, this ``mysterious'' graph can be derived from $QW(7)$ using a construction from \cite{KFK}.

 The proof of \cite[Lemma 2.1]{KFK} shows that if $\Gamma$ is a tetravalent distance magic graph of order $n$ admitting a distance magic labeling (according to our definition) such that for some 4-cycle $C$ of $\Gamma$ the sum of the labels of each pair of antipodal vertices is 0, then one can construct a tetravalent distance magic graph $\Gamma'$ of order $n+2$ from $\Gamma$ by deleting the edges of $C$, adding two new vertices and joining them to each vertex of $C$.
 Applying this construction to the distance magic labeling of $QW(7)$ from Figure \ref{pic:smallgraphs} and the 4-cycle $(x_3, x_4, y_5, y_4)$ we thus obtain a tetravalent distance magic graph of order 16 which is clearly not a wreath graph.
 It thus must be the above mentioned ``mysterious'' distance magic graph of order 16.
-It would therefore be interesting to further explore what kind of tetravalent distance magic graphs one can obtain by applying the construction from \cite{KFK} (and similar other constructions) to wreath and quasi wreath graphs.